azlaan428/azlaan428/README.md

 ## About Me

 6th-semester Biomedical Engineering student and Student Team Lead at Ziauddin University.
 I build things at the intersection of ML, embedded systems, and biomedical applications — from depression screening pipelines to VR surgery simulators.
-Currently hunting for AI/ML engineering internships in Karachi.
+Currently a Clinical Intern in the CyberKnife Radiosurgery Unit at JPMC, and applying to international research internship programs for summer 2026.

 - 🔬 Research in ML-based mental health screening & VR medical simulation
 - 🤖 Passionate about embedded systems, robotics, and agentic AI pipelines
 - 📡 Freelance math tutor (O-Level & SAT) on the side
-- 🎯 Building [PHANTOM](https://github.com/azlaan428/Phantom) — a stealth founder intelligence platform
+- 🥽 Designing an EDITH-inspired smart glasses system as my Final Year Project, focused on neurological monitoring (dementia and epilepsy)

 ---